-The Duccio Maesta Altarpiece Nativity is the subject of day 4 of our tour of Nativity art.
+The Duccio Maesta Altarpiece Nativity is the subject of our tour of Nativity art.

 In the last article we examined a work by Giotto, who was a contemporary of today’s artist, Duccio.
-Giotto represented Florence, Duccio was the rock star of Siena.
+Giotto represented the city-state of Florence, while Duccio was the rock star of Siena.
 Both men were familiar with each other’s art, as well as with the sculptures of Nicola Pisano.
-Being age-mates, it’s inevitable that comparisons are made.
+Being age-mates, it’s inevitable that art historieans make comparisons.

-There is an inherent bias to place a higher value on works that are progressive, that move into a new era.
-This bias in Western art is partially due to the influence Darwin has had upon our thinking.
+There is an inherent bias to place a higher value on art that is progressive.
+We’ve examined Giotto’s paintings, which moved us toward the realistic representation that will be fully realized during the Renaissance.
+This bias toward progress in Western art is partially due to the influence Darwin has had upon our thinking.
 Without recognizing the influence that evolution has had on our worldview, we may not realize how much more we value something just because it was new for its time.
 This can lead us to undervalue artwork of great beauty and significance because it is more ‘typical’ of the period it was produced in.

 Duccio has suffered from this bias.
 As we examine his work you will recognize that he has not moved fully into a pre-renaissance style.
 His work fits more clearly into the Byzantine and Late Gothic styles with their more lyrical lines and austere beauty.
 He recognizes the new spirit invading Italy with it’s heightened awareness of humanity, but his assimilation of those qualities is more subtle and less marked than Giotto’s.

 Let’s examine the nativity scene from the Duccio Maesta, and then I will explain a bit more of the history of the piece, which is both fascinating and very sad.